dhruvtalwar18/Mahindra_ADAS_System/README.md

 1. Using the MATLAB Camera callibration toolbox, calibrate the camera to get the intrinsic and extrinsic properties
 2. Feed the found properties to the MATLAB code(Final_car.m)
-3. Give the correct Video path on which the code is to be run and run the code
+3. Give the correct video path on which the code is to be run and run the code

 MATLAB 2019b was used for the generation of the result below